➕ Organizational Inequality ➕ Labor Markets and Employment ➕ Job Quality and Worker Experience

 "Beyond Racism: Re-centering Religious Hostility in the Conceptualization of Islamophobia", Ethnicities

-Impact: Research prompted outreach from Australia’s first Special Envoy to Combat Islamophobia (appointed by the Australian Prime Minister), leading to ongoing discussions on research-policy collaboration.
+Policy impact: Research prompted outreach from Australia’s first Special Envoy to Combat Islamophobia (appointed by the Australian Prime Minister), leading to ongoing discussions on research-policy collaboration.
 He also designated the article as required reading for his team.

 "French Islamophobia: How Orthopraxy Is Conceptualized as a Public Peril", Religions [Equal contribution with Lienen, C.]